 Pastel Pink Bob

 Helen Mirren's amazing pink style was temporary but honestly, she's still pink hair goals through and through.
-When it comes to semi-permanent color, pastel pink will show up on naturally blonde hair but it's possible the color will not last unless the hair is porous.
+When it comes to semi-permanent color, pastel pink will show up on naturally blonde hair, but it's possible the color won't last unless the hair is porous.

-Though, it definitely won't show up on naturally dark hair unless you use a wash out color like Jerome Russell's Temporary Pink Spray ($6).
-As for the difference between semi-permanent color and a temporary tint is that the semi-permanent color goes into the hair while temp color lays on top of the hair and comes out on your next shampoo.
+Pastel pink definitely won't show up on naturally darker hair unless you use a wash out color like Jerome Russell's Temporary Pink Spray ($6).
+As for the difference between semi-permanent color and a temporary tint, the semi-permanent color goes into the hair while temporary color lays on top and comes out on your next shampoo.

 With a darker root look, try a highlighting technique.
-When a client asks for their roots to be natural, Aviles also suggests clients bleach all of their hair to ensure consistency in the color throughout, and that way any unwanted warmth will be avoided.
-From natural blonde to dark hair, pastel hair is achievable no matter what, however, invest in moisturizing hair care products especially with naturally dark hair as bleach will have to stay on longer during the dyeing process, and will absolutely need more aftercare.
+When a client asks for their roots to be natural, Aviles also suggests clients bleach all of their hair to ensure consistency in the color throughout, so any unwanted warmth will be avoided.
+Pastel hair is achievable no matter what your natural color, but it's especially important to invest in moisturizing hair care products with naturally dark hair as bleach will have to stay on longer and will absolutely need more aftercare.